lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-01-12-Proving-the-obvious.md

 ### A trivial fact about derivatives

-The following example came up while finalising a bit of analytic number theory.
-Suppose that the function $f$ is differentiable at $z$ and that $\sigma_n$ is a series of nonzero reals with ￼$\sigma_n\to 0$.
+The following example came up while formalising a bit of analytic number theory.
+Suppose that the function $f$ is differentiable at $z$ and that $\sigma_n$ is a series of nonzero reals converging to 0.
 Then we have

 $$ f'(z) = \lim_{\sigma_n\to0} \frac{f(z+\sigma_n) - f(z)}{\sigma_n}. $$

 I still wonder why this needs to be proved.
-It looks exactly like the definition of the derivative, and certainly the text gave no hint that a proof was required.
+It closely resembles the definition of the derivative, and certainly the text gave no hint that a proof was required.
 But a full $\epsilon$-$\delta$ argument is called for.

 <pre class="source">
 <span class="keyword1"><span class="command"><span>lemma</span></span></span><span> </span><span class="entity_def"><span class="entity_def"><span>field_derivative_lim_unique</span></span></span><span class="main"><span>:</span></span><span>